-Answer: The Connect Care Service Code Navigator (SCN) works best when a patient's chart is opened in a current encounter (hospital admission, clinic visit, etc.).
-However, it is also possible to use SCN to submit claims for services associated with encounters that have already closed (patient discharged, clinic visit closed, etc.).
-The trick is to open the chart, then open the correct encounter, before using SCN.
+Answer: The Connect Care Service Code Capture (SCC) activity works best when a patient's chart is opened in a current encounter (hospital admission, clinic visit, etc.).
+However, it is also possible to use the SCC activity to submit claims for services associated with encounters that have already closed (patient discharged, clinic visit closed, etc.).
+The trick is to open the chart, then open the correct encounter, before using the SCC activity.

 For services associated with inpatient admissions:

 - Seek the "Select Encounter" activity (tab) by finding it in the "more" list of additional chart tabs or using the global search with the keywords "select encounter" and "Jump to" the activity.

 - Double-click on the "admission" encounter of interest.
 This will open that encounter and change the chart view to resemble an admitted patient.